Board Members (Pictured from Left to Right)

 Becoming a Non-Profit

-Formally incorporated as a non-profit with Dylan Rios as President.
-Parade expanded to Shoreline Boulevard.
+Formally incorporated as a 501(c)(3) non-profit organization with Dylan Rios as President.
+The Pride Parade expanded to the iconic Shoreline Boulevard, significantly increasing visibility across the city.

 2019

-Under President Tom Tagliabue, the Pride Parade and Block Party saw record attendance on Shoreline Boulevard.
+Under President Tom Tagliabue, the Pride Parade and Block Party saw record attendance on Shoreline Boulevard, establishing Pride Corpus Christi as one of the largest LGBTQIA+ celebrations in South Texas.

 2020-2021